sreenathkspanikker/Test/README.md

 ## 3) Client application

-* This application will perform as consumer of APIs which is written in the main server.
+* This application will perform as a consumer of APIs which is written in the main server.
-* It consumes the APIs from the both main server instance based on availability through load balancer.
+* It consumes the APIs from both main server instances based on availability through the load balancer.
 * We also use <b>netflix-eureka-client</b> library to communicate with load balancer application.

 ### OpenFeign